profishional/economic-research/README.md

 A repository for collaboration on Pocket Network modelling.
 Based on the open-source Python library [radCAD](https://github.com/CADLabs/radCAD), an extension to [cadCAD](https://cadcad.org).
 Also, inspired by the [Ethereum Economic Model](https://github.com/CADLabs/ethereum-economic-model/) for repo structuring and documentation.

-We will aim to migrate to cadCAD1.0 in the future once it becomes readily used by the community.
+This is a starting point for the project which is very similar to the Ethereum repo.
+We will make changes as need, including migrating to cadCAD1.0 once it is ready.

 ## Table of Contents